manav7chugh/byte-authoring/Byte-Authoring.md

 * Sprint content areas will be communicated via Slack prior to the start of each sprint.
 * The sprint is a guide but not hard deadlines.
 If you are delayed or need more time, communicate this with your squad lead via slack.
 Occasionally, we will take a week between sprints as a "Catch-Up and Learning Objectives" week.
-* This week is intended as an opportunity for all team members to tie up any outstanding loose ends, author, and review learning objectives on the topic of focus.
+* This week is intended as an opportunity for all team members to tie up any outstanding loose ends, author, and review learning objectives on the topic of focus. <br>
 ![](rumieSprint.png)